rtarun9/rtarun9.github.io/content/blogs/bindless_rendering.md

 ```
 Not as convenient as going completely bindless, but better than the traditional 'bindfull' model :sparkling_heart:.

+## Closing Thoughts
+Bindless Rendering in my opinion is great for simplifying the complex binding model of DX12, while also making changes to shaders / bound resources much more easier.
+For example, With `SamplerDescriptorHeap`, you don't need to worry if a particular texture requires a wrap / clamp filter and such, which could be a issue when sampling from normal map's (granted your GLTF models have specified sampler settings and you use a GLTF loader such as TinyGLTF which makes retrieving sampler information a breeze).

+Thank you so much for your time !
+Feel free to leave comments if you felt something was lacking / incorrect or your opinions on my first post!
+If you would like to reach out to me, head over to the Home page to find some contact links there.

 ## More detailed resources
 If you want to go deeper into bindless rendering, here are some resources I have found to be really helpful : \